 Not enough sun

 “Everyone is at increased risk of developing low vitamin D levels as they age because the skin cannot synthesize the vitamin as efficiently,” says Ginger Hultin, a Seattle-based registered dietitian and spokesperson for the Academy of Nutrition and Dietetics.
 Older adults may also spend more time indoors.
-Check out the 23 vitamin D benefits that can save your life.

 Unfortunately, one of the solutions for obesity—gastric bypass—can also cause a D deficiency.
 That’s because the surgery removes part of the intestine, which reduces the amount of the vitamin that the body can absorb from food.
 Here are the pros and cons of the top weight-loss procedures.